skyvers/skyve-dev-guide/chapters/views.md

   View        | Description
   ----------- | -----------
-  edit.xml    | The basic view definition for detail editing of a bean (normally accessed by zooming into a row from a list).<br>Menu items can also target edit views directly.
+  edit.xml    | The basic view definition for detail editing of a bean (normally accessed by zooming into a row from a list).<br><br>Menu items can also target edit views directly.
 In this case the menu item will trigger newInstance() and a new document instance will be returned (and therefore displayed).
-To show a singleton (a document instance which is the only applicable existing instance within the context), the newInstance() method can be overridden to select and return an existing bean in place of the newly created instance.<br>If a *create.xml* is supplied, the *edit.xml* file is only used after the document is created. create.xml  | A special case of edit view which is used if *create.xml* supplied and if *isCreated*() is false.
+To show a singleton (a document instance which is the only applicable existing instance within the context), the newInstance() method can be overridden to select and return an existing bean in place of the newly created instance.<br><br>If a *create.xml* is supplied, the *edit.xml* file is only used after the document is created. create.xml  | A special case of edit view which is used if *create.xml* supplied and if *isCreated*() is false.

 _Table 10 - View definition files_